alpkaanaksu/imagined-contact-hypothesis/Mediators/definitions_robustness.md

 Considering the work from Vezzali et al. (2012) and Turner et al. (2013), it can be concluded that the **effects** of outgroup trust as a mediator between imagined contact and different operationalisations of attitudes towards outgroups are positive but heterogenous, ranging from small to rather large effect sizes.
 The studies showcase the same flaws as described in [Intergroup Anxiety](#intergroup-anxiety).
 Thus, the evidence for the effect sizes is inconclusive.

-The **generalisability** across the **Unit** dimension is limited because samples are overall small (n = 34-41), consisting of a limited age-group, although slighty more diverse than in [Intergroup Anxiety](#intergroup-anxiety) by including fourth-graders. **Treatments** varied slightly in regard of the characteristics of the imagined outgroup (Assylum seekers, gay men and immigrant children).
+The **generalisability** across the **Unit** dimension is limited because samples are overall small (n = 34-41), consisting of a limited age-group, although slighty more diverse than in [Intergroup Anxiety](#intergroup-anxiety) by including fourth-graders. **Treatments** varied slightly in regard of the characteristics of the imagined outgroup (Assylum seekers, gay men and immigrant children). **Outcomes** included appraoch and avoid behavioral tendency (Turner et al., 2013, Exp.
+1 and 2) and attribution of human emotions towards the outgroup and behavioral intentions (Vezzali et al., 2012).
+There were again no information pertaining to the **Setting** of the individual studies.

 Given the evidence, **the mediating effect of Outgroup Trust can not be considered robust** due to heterogenity of the effect and low generalisability, especially because of very small sample sizes.